-You think you know your competition?
+You think you know your competitors?
 Think again!
 In today’s article, I will test your ability to understand your strategic opponents – and show you how to perform a successful Startup competitor analysis so you can always be one step ahead.

 During my experience as a Marketing professional, I have come to observe that a surprising number of companies underestimate the power of keeping an eye on the competition.
 In fact, I’ve had a Marketing director tell me that there is no need to track the performance of competitors because things are changing so quickly.

 And you know, he is right – they do change from one day to another – but the moment you lose track of the companies that fight for the same piece of the cake as you, you get into a really risky position of getting delusional and unrealistic with your achievements and weaknesses.

 For this reason, I will share with you how to perform a Startup competitor analysis from 3 different perspectives: Marketing, Product, and Pricing.
 And because I don’t like generic advice, we will spice things up with my personal examples, and I will provide you with some simple, but effective templates that I like to make when I study the competition.
 Let’s go!

 Step 1: Identify your competitors